ADWF Loan and Project Documentation Process

 - EPA AIS Guidance Website

-Contract and/or material procurements exceeding $50,000 must be awarded through a competitive bidding process, or an appropriate alternative method that has been approved by MG&L. Procurements $50,000 or less should be shown to be competitively quoted.
+Contract and/or material procurements exceeding $100,000 must be awarded through a competitive bidding process, or an appropriate alternative method that has been approved by the SRF Program.
+Procurements $100,000 or less may be negotiated if the Department approves the solicitation and negotiation procedures.
+Example equipment RFP (PDF)

 Approval to Construct / Plan & Specification Approval